pouloghost/High-5/README.md

 * Show app usage data in charts
 * Configure ignores and logs

-High-5 uses naive bayes classifier to identify which app is more likely to be used.
+High-5 uses changeable predictor to identify which app is more likely to be used.
 All static features are configurable via tables.xml.
 Each feature is stored and represented by a table in sqlite.
 All data accessed via orm objects, class<? extends Table>.